MWR-CyberSec/PXEThief/README.md

 ## Proof of Concept note

 Expect to run into issues with error handling with this tool; there are subtle nuances with everything in ConfigMgr and while I have improved the error handling substantially in preparation for the release, this is in no way complete.
 If there are edge cases that fail, make a detailed issue or fix it and make a pull request :) I'll review these to see where reasonable improvements can be made.
 Read the code/watch the talk and understand what is going on if you are going to run it in a production environment.
 Keep in mind the licensing terms - i.e. use of the tool is at your own risk.

+## Related work

+[Identifying and retrieving credentials from SCCM/MECM Task Sequences](https://www.mwrcybersec.com/research_items/identifying-and-retrieving-credentials-from-sccm-mecm-task-sequences) - The references in this post are very useful in getting an understanding of where offensive SCCM research is going at the moment

 ## Author Credit